+In direct response to the codification of Measure G a group of citizens lobbied the Board of Supervisors to place Measure B on the ballot to repeal Measure G and adopt the State limits of six mature plants and 8 ounces of dried cannabis.
 Measure B was controversial.
-For obvious reasons, cannabis market participants faced a sudden reduction in the scope of their allowable activities and campaigned hard against it.
-However, law enforcement also saw that the measure would require more law enforcement resources at a moment when the financial crisis was about to decimate available public budgets.
-For much of the campaign Sheriff Tom Allman remained neutral, deciding to come out in favor of the measure when its opponents circulated a quote that he felt was taken out of context and implied that he was against it.
+Cannabis market participants faced a sudden reduction in the scope of their allowable activities and campaigned hard against it, although a caregiver would have been able to cultivate up to six plants for multiple medical patients but with the total capped at 25 per parcel. .
+For much of the campaign Sheriff Tom Allman remained neutral, deciding to come out in favor of the measure when its opponents used a photo of him in uniform and circulated a quote that he felt was taken out of context and implied that he was against it.